AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ![Content Analytics configuration Experience capture and definition](../assets/aca-configuration-experience.png)

 1. Enable **[!UICONTROL Include experiences]**.
-1. Optionally. specify the parameters that determine how content is rendered on your website.
+1. Optionally. specify the e how content is rendered on your website.
 The parameters are zero or more combinations of a **[!UICONTROL Domain regular expression]** and **[!UICONTROL Query parameters]**.
    1. Enter a **[!UICONTROL Domain regular expression]**, for example `/^(?!.*\b(store|help|admin)\b)/`.
 Ensure you escape regular expressions, using `/`.
    1. Specify a comma separated list of **[!UICONTROL Query parameters,]** for example `outdoors, patio, kitchen`.
 1. Select **[!UICONTROL Remove]** if you want to remove a combination of domain regular expression and query parameters.